sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/04_java/interop-java.md

 ### Multicasting Data Using Branches

-A single stream supports one or multiple named sub-streams that are called **branches**.
-In cases where it isn't necessary for a stream to be split into multiple sub-streams, a **default** branch is used.
+A single stream supports one or multiple named sub-streams that are called branches.
+In cases where it isn't necessary for a stream to be split into multiple sub-streams, a default branch is used.

 ```java
 glue.interop()